Research Program and Theme

 Research Focus

 Brian Freeman’s research explores genomics, protein dynamics, protein-nucleic acid interactions, proteomics, and regulation of gene expression.
 More specifically, his lab investigates the impact of the Hsp90 molecular chaperone system on genomic pathways supporting homeostasis.
-Freeman’s independent research team developed a global p23-interaction network revealing a large chaperone interactome in the nucleus.
-They are utilizing this information to understand the events controlling the dynamics of protein-DNA complexes within transcription-, telomere-, chromatin-, and chromosome-motion pathways.
+Freeman’s independent research team developed a global p23-interaction network, revealing a large chaperone interactome in the nucleus.
+They are using this information to understand the events that control the dynamics of protein-DNA complexes within transcription-, telomere-, chromatin-, and chromosome-motion pathways.